cztomczak/cefpython/docs/Tutorial.md

 you can download packages for offline installation from [GitHub Releases](../../../releases).

-Run the commands below to install the cefpython3 package, clone the github repository, enter the examples/ directory and run the Hello World example:
+Run the commands below to install the cefpython3 package, clone the repository and run the Hello World example:

 ```commandline
 pip install cefpython3==56.1